 The committee will have six members elected from the General Faculty and three members appointed by the Faculty Senate.
 Each college may have no more than three members on the Athletics Committee at the same time.
 All members of the general Faculty, below the level of Associate Dean, are eligible to run for membership.
-The Athletics Committee web page is linked to the Faculty Senate web site.

-b.
+- b.
 The University Budget Advisory Committee (UBAC) makes recommendations to the Chancellor with respect to matters of budget and planning and serves as a communication link between the university students, staff, faculty, deans, vice chancellors, and chancellor on budgetary matters.
 The University Budget Advisory Committee consists of twelve members: two students, five staff, and five faculty.
 The five faculty serving on the UBAC shall be members of the General Faculty, elected to staggered three-year terms in the General Faculty Elections conducted by the Committee on Nominations, Committees, and Elections each spring.
 Each college may have no more than one member on the University Budget Advisory Committee at the same time.
-All members of the general c.
+All members of the general Faculty, below the level of Associate Dean, are eligible to run for membership.
+The runners-up in each year's election will serve as alternates for one year, and will be used to fill vacated positions.
+Faculty may not serve more than two terms consecutively. - c.
 The Gift Review Committee, established under WCU Policy 104, shall have the following duties and responsibilities: (1) review gift proposals that are subject to this policy and make recommendations to the chancellor; (2) consult with the University's legal counsel concerning the development of a standard gift agreement to be used by the Support Organization, and review proposed revisions to the standard agreement; and (3) consult with the University's legal counsel concerning proposed revisions to this policy.